teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/README.md

 ## 📖 **CONTRIBUTING**

-See individual module READMEs for contribution guidelines.
+Want to contribute?
+We'd love that!
+Here's how to get started:

-General principles:
+See individual module READMEs for specific contribution guidelines.
+But here are some universal principles:

-- Follow existing code style
+**Code Style** - Match the style you see in the existing code.
+Consistency helps everyone read and understand faster.

-- Add tests for new features
+**Testing** - Add tests for new features.
+If you're fixing a bug, add a test that would have caught it.
+Future you (and everyone else) will thank you!

-- Update documentation
+**Documentation** - Update docs when you change behavior.
+Good documentation teaches the next person who reads your code.

-- Use neovedic timestamps for commits
+**Timestamps** - Use graintime format for commits (includes nakshatras, ascendant, house placement).
+This helps us track when and where changes happened in cosmic time.

-- Sign commits with GPG key
+**Signatures** - Sign your commits with a GPG key.
+This verifies you really made that commit.
+Security matters!

 ---